-The court must give reasons explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular justifying any departure from the guideline.
+The court must give reasons, explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular justifying any departure from the guideline.

-CORRUPTION - section 513
+CORRUPTION - section 5

-Within the ECSC, in the member states and territories, offences of corruption include bribery and any other offence where a person commits an act that is inconsistent with his/her entrusted responsibilities by unlawfully using his/her influence or office to receive or give a benefit or advantage.
+In the member states and territories of the ECSC offences of corruption include bribery and any other offence where a person commits an act that is inconsistent with his/her entrusted responsibilities by unlawfully using his/her influence or office to receive or give a benefit or advantage.
 On the states and territories, for similar offences there are often different maximum sentences.
 For the purposes of this guideline, the word 'corruption' will be used generically to cover all types, and whether as conspiracy or a substantive offence.